weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 fluxctl release --service=sock-shop/front-end --update-all-images
 ```

-Once the release is deployed, reload the Socks Shop in your browser to see that the buttons in the catalogue and on the cart have all changed to red!
+Once the release is deployed, reload the Socks Shop in your browser and notice that the buttons in the catalogue and on the cart have all changed to red!

 So that's useful for manually gated changes, but it's even better to do continuous delivery.

+###Enabling Continuous Delivery

 Turn continuous delivery on by running: